 - Develop a prevention regimen to keep it from recurring.

 Complete Body Measurement

 Getting body composition tested will help progress to optimal health by the results, not what the weight scale shows.
-Determining progress with metrics like this and lean body mass equips individuals with the knowledge needed to get the results faster and smarter.
-The quickest and easiest way to determine body composition is to use the InBody.
+Determining progress with metrics like this and lean body mass equips individuals with the knowledge needed to get results faster and smarter.
+The quickest and easiest way to determine body composition is to use InBody.
 This means focusing on body fat percentage instead of weight.
-The devices being used today are extremely accurate at giving reliable body fat percentage results.
+Today’s devices are extremely accurate at giving reliable body fat percentage results.
 Get a complete readout of your body that includes:

 - Muscle mass